Reviewer: Foodnut.com State Bird Provisions 1529 Fillmore St (between Ofarrell St & Geary Blvd) San Francisco, CA 94115 (415) 795-1272 |

-Why did we dine here? – State Bird Provisions has generated lots of positive buzz from Bauer to fellow food bloggers, with its excellent food and unique dim sum cart like serving system.
-4.5 stars on Yelp, One Michelin star in 2014, James Beard award winning.
-The restaurant had a remodel and expansion in the middle of 2013.
+Why did we dine here? – State Bird Provisions has generated lots of positive buzz from reviewers to fellow food bloggers, with its excellent food and unique dim sum cart like serving system.
+4.5 stars on Yelp, One Michelin star starting in 2014, James Beard award winning, you get it.
 Their sister restaurant next door is also fabulous, The Progress.

 Stuart Brioza & Nicole Krasinski (Rubicon) are the chef owners and have created a hit.
 The restaurant is down the block from The Fillmore.
 Stroll over to Japantown afterwords to burn off those calories.
 Or get some zen at the Kabuki Spa.